Man of the House (2005 film): Production

 The film, initially written by John J. McLaughlin and Scott Lobdell under the title of Cheer Up, was first acquired by Steven Reuther's Bel-Air Entertainment with Warner Bros. set to distribute.
 At one point in its development at Warner Bros.
 Jonathan Lynn was attached as director with Robert Zemeckis as producer.
 By August 2002, it was announced Stephen Herek was in final negotiations to direct the film which would feature Tommy Lee Jones as a hardened FBI agent who is forced to live with and protect a group of cheerleaders who witness a murder.
-In May 2003, it was reported that Revolution Studios had acquired the project in Turnaround from Warner Bros. and Robert Ramsey and Matthew Stone providing rewrites.
+In May 2003, it was reported that Revolution Studios had acquired the project in turnaround from Warner Bros. and Robert Ramsey and Matthew Stone providing rewrites.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 James Berardinelli of ReelViews panned the film, rating it one star out of four and writing: "The movie is an 'action comedy' in name only – there's nothing in Man of the House that could be considered funny or exciting."
 He also said the movie "manages to neuter Cedric the Entertainer's capacity for humor" since "not even he is able to deliver a legitimate laugh" and that Tommy Lee Jones "comes across as taciturn and unlikable."

 Stephen Hunter of The Washington Post called the film "a one screen multiplex" with "a lot of small movies bouncing around inside it, but there's no big movie on the outside."
 Hunter felt that by the end the "many personalities" of the film have "grown tiresome".
 Nonetheless, he complimented Tommy Lee Jones' "deadpan" portrayal, saying "Whenever Herek doesn't know what to do -- and that's frequently -- he cuts to Jones, radiating world-weariness with the aplomb of Fred Astaire, and it's always funny."

 Dana Stevens of The New York Times wrote: "Nearly every one of the film's emotional scenes is too predictable to hit its mark, but Mr. Jones's dry delivery has its moments."
 Stevens found Cedric the Entertainer to be disappointing, stating that he "fails for once to live up to his name".